sahanihit/Hacktoberfest2020-Newbie/README.md

 Replace `<YOUR-USERNAME>` with your GitHub username in this guide.

 ### 1. About Me
+- Go to 1.AboutMe folder.
-- Create the file 1.AboutMe/YOUR-USERNAME.md It should look something like this `1.AboutMe/<YOUR-USERNAME>.md`
+- Create the file YOUR-USERNAME.md
 - Copy the next template into your file and fill the information with yours.
 (Replace along with * )
 ```
 ---